-The Foreign Account Tax Compliance Act ("FATCA") is a United States ("US") law that was signed on March 18, 2010.
-FATCA is aimed at foreign financial institutions ("FFIs") and other financial intermediaries to prevent tax evasion by US citizens and residents through use of offshore accounts.
+The Foreign Account Tax Compliance Act ("FATCA") is a United States of America ("US") law that was signed on March 18, 2010.
+The FATCA became effective from 30 June 2014 and is aimed at foreign financial institutions ("FFIs") and other financial intermediaries to prevent tax evasion by US citizens and residents through use of offshore accounts.
 FATCA was introduced by the United States Department of Treasury (Treasury) and the US Internal Revenue Service ("IRS"), to encourage better tax compliance by preventing US Persons from using Banks and other Financial Organizations to avoid US taxation on their income and assets.
+FATCA rules are wide-ranging and require global financial institutions, investment entities, as well as national banks and other financial organizations to report details on their US clients either directly to the IRS or through their local regulators.